bsaitkulov/CatAssignment/README.md

 4. Find the `test` job you want to view the reports for.
 5. Click on the "artifacts.zip" link to download the artifacts.
 6. Extract the downloaded files to access the HTML reports.
-7. Search for `index.html` to view the test results.
+7. Search for `report-feature_file...` to view the test results.

 Please note that the exact steps and appearance may vary depending on your GitLab version and configuration.